-Guest blog authored by Beth Phillips, BSc Nursing Studies (Children’s) student at the University of Surrey.
+Guest blog authored by Beth Phillips, second year student, BSc Nursing Studies (Children’s) student at the University of Surrey.

 April 2nd is World Autism Awareness Day.
 Admittedly, it’s often a day that passes me by, if not for social media reminding me, but that’s not because I’m unaware (just busy!).
 I’ve been firmly entrenched in the autistic community for almost ten years, since my now 13-year-old brother, Joseph, was diagnosed with autism spectrum disorder (ASD).
 Joseph, as well as my five-year-old brother Noah, have various co-morbidities and complex needs, but to this day it is absolutely autism that has the greatest effect on their lives.

 My family and I have done everything that we can to educate ourselves on the best way to support my siblings – learning the sign-language Makaton for Noah, who was non-verbal until almost four, using PECS (a picture exchange communication system), trying out all sorts of sensory equipment, aromatherapy, various diets – you name it, we’ve tried it.
 But the best, most useful thing that my mum and I did was joining a Facebook group for autistic adults.
 My eyes were opened the second I could read about the experiences of autistic people through their eyes.
 Understanding the reasons behind the violent meltdowns Joseph still has to this day meant we could put things in place to therapeutically support him – and now they are incredibly rare.
 Did you know that the autistic community hate the language “___ has autism”?
 That they find the idioms about autism and jigsaws, “making the pieces fit” insulting and patronising?
 I’ve totally adapted the language I use and the comprehension I have of autism because I decided to listen to autistic people.